You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 SPECIFIC POPULATIONS

-Renal Impairment: Not recommended in patients with baseline eGFR ≤45 mL/min/1.73 m2 unless benefit exceeds risk.
+Renal Impairment: LUPKYNIS is not recommended in patients with baseline eGFR ≤45 mL/min/1.73 m2 unless benefit exceeds risk.
 If used in this population, reduce LUPKYNIS dose.

 Hepatic Impairment: For mild or moderate hepatic impairment, reduce LUPKYNIS dose.
 Avoid use with severe hepatic impairment.

-Please see Prescribing Information including Boxed Warning and Medication Guide for LUPKYNIS.
+Please see full Prescribing Information including Boxed Warning and Medication Guide for additional Important Safety Information about LUPKYNIS.